gbabohernest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7.It is a good file that cuts iron without making a noise: a script that create a file name exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:)

 8.Save current state of directory: a script that writes into the file ls_cwd_content the result of the command ls -la

+9.Duplicate last line: Write a script that duplicates the last line of the file iacta.